DataSF/datasf.github.io/blog/_posts/2018-03-01-part-4-why-you-need-to-profile-your-open-data.md

   feature: /data-profiling/data_loss.png
   caption: >-
-    Profiling data can reveal issues like sudden data loss that could indicate a broader issue.
-Above, you see visually what looks like a sudden loss of data that indicated a potential error in the data loading process or source.
+    Profiling data can reveal issues like sudden data loss that could indicate a systemic issue.
+Above, you see visually what looks like a sudden loss of data that indicates a potential error in the data loading process or source.
+    This information makes it easier to find and fix issues with data pipelines.
   source:
     title:
     author: